concord-consortium/token-service/README.md

 http://token-service.concord.org/example-app/index.html

-This app is designed to show the simplest possible way to use Token Service (TokenServiceClient) and it's meant to be used by developers to work on the new Token Service features or to provide recipes how to use its API.
+This app is designed to show how to use Token Service (TokenServiceClient) and it's meant to be used by developers to work on the new Token Service features or to provide recipes how to use its API.
 Note that errors are not handled, so in the real applications, you should consider adding that.
 It's not done here on purpose to keep the code smaller and less opinionated.

-## API (`functions` subdirectory)
+## Service API (`functions` subdirectory)

-All api endpoints require the request to use `Content-Type: application/json` and a portal generated Firebase JWT.
-The JWT can be provided by any of the following three methods:

-- As a bearer token using the `Authorization: Bearer <token>` format
-- As query string parameter named `token`
-- As a cookie named `token`

-### `GET /api/v1/resources`

-Optional query string parameters:

-- `name` - name of the resource
-- `type` - type of the resource, currently s3Folder or iotOrganization
-- `tool` - tool based on type of the resource, currently glossary, rubric or dataFlow
-- `amOwner` - if `true` then only resources owned by the user are returned

-returns a 200 status code when successful with JSON array of resources.
-Any errors are returned with a 400 status code.

-### `GET /api/v1/resources/:id`

-Returns a 200 status code with a single resource specified by the id.
-Any errors are returned with a 404 status code.

-### `POST /api/v1/resources`

-Required POST body parameters:

-- `name` - name of the resource
-- `description` - description of the resource
-- `type` - type of the resource, currently s3Folder or iotOrganization
-- `tool` - tool based on type of the resource, currently glossary, rubric or dataFlow
-- `accessRuleType` - user or context
-- `accessRuleRole` - owner or member

-Returns a 201 status code with a single resource that was created.
-Any errors are returned with a 400 status code.

-### `PATCH /api/v1/resources/:id`

-Optional PATCH body parameters:

-- `name` - name of the resource
-- `description` - description of the resource
-- `accessRules` - an array of access rules
-- `bucket` - if the resource type is `s3Folder` then this updates the bucket
-- `folder` -if the resource type is `s3Folder` then this updates the folder

-Returns a 200 status code with a single resource that was updated.
-Any errors are returned with a 400 status code.

-### `POST /api/v1/resources/:id/credentials`

-No parameters.

-Returns a 200 status code with the temporary aws credentials.
-Any errors are returned with a 400 status code.
+This is the actual token service code.
+It implements a [REST API](docs/api.md) to interact with resources.
+If possible, your browser based app should use the client library above to work with the API instead of directly using the API.

+## Administration

-## Creating new S3ResourceTools
+### Creating new S3ResourceTools

 To Create a new S3 Resource tool, create a resourceSettings document in FireStore for each environment you work in, eg: `staging:resourceSettings`